yxuco/DataTypeDemo/README.md

 #### Clone the project from GitHub

-If Git has not been installed, please check the notes on [beutil](https://github.com/yxuco/beunit) to install and configure Git and Maven.
+If Git has not been installed, please check the notes in [beunit](https://github.com/yxuco/beunit) to install and configure Git and Maven.

 In the root folder of your workspace, clone the project using the command

     git clone https://github.com/yxuco/DataTypeDemo.git

-It should download the source code to the DataTypeDemo folder under your workspace.
+It should download the source code to the `DataTypeDemo` folder under your workspace.

+#### BE catalog functions for Assert

+To write readable tests with assertion, we wrapped and extended the [JUnit](http://junit.org/) and [Hamcrest](http://hamcrest.org/JavaHamcrest/) core assertion APIs as BusinessEvents catalog functions.
+These functions are implemented by the project [beassert](https://github.com/yxuco/beassert).
+So, before continue, you need to download and build [beassert](https://github.com/yxuco/beassert) according to the instructions there.

 #### Import project into BusinessEvents Studio